 \begin{pf*} Using the H\"older and Cauchy--Schwarz inequalities and the trace inequality \eqref{trace=vec}, we obtain

 which leads to the inequality \eqref{hwop=2} together with the Jensen-type inequality \eqref{jensen}.

 \end{pf*}

-The following lemma provides a discrete Poincar\'e inequality.
+The following lemma provides the discrete Poincar\'e inequality.
 For simplicity, we assume that $\Omega$ is convex.

-\begin{lem}[Discrete Poincar\'e inequality] Assume that $\Omega$ is convex.
-Let $\{ \mathbb{T}_h\}$ be a family of meshes with the semi-regular property (Assumption \ref{neogeo=assume}) and $h \leq 1$.
-Then, there exists a positive constant $C_{dc}^{P}$ independent of $h$ {but dependent on the maximum angle} such that
+\begin{lem}[Discrete Poincar\'e inequality] Assume that $\Omega$ is a convex.
+Let $\{ \mathbb{T}_h\}$ be a family of meshes with semi-regular properties (Assumption \ref{neogeo=assume}) and $h \leq 1$.
+Then, there exists a positive constant $C_{dc}^{P}$ independent of $h$ {but dependent on the maximum angle}, such that

 \end{lem}